sindresorhus/gulp-mocha/readme.md

 #### options

 Options are passed directly to the `mocha` binary, so you can use any its [command-line options](http://mochajs.org/#usage) in a camelCased form.
+Arrays are correctly converted to the comma separated list format Mocha expects.
 Listed below are some of the more commonly used options:

 ##### ui